-Philosophy attempts to arrive at a comprehensive and coherent view of the world by critically examining our most basic beliefs about the nature of reality, knowledge, persons, and values.
-It involves not only scrutinizing those concepts that define who we are and give direction to our lives, but also examining the assumptions and methodologies that are fundamental to other disciplines.
-In learning how to conduct such an examination, the student of philosophy develops skills in clarifying concepts, analyzing arguments and assessing positions.
-The understanding and skills gained through the study of philosophy are valuable to all individuals and are highly prized by every profession, including law, medicine, government and business.
+Philosophy aims at a comprehensive and coherent view of the world by critically examining our most basic beliefs about the nature of reality, knowledge, persons, and values.
+It involves scrutiny of the concepts that define who we are and give direction to our lives, as well as exploration of the assumptions and methodologies fundamental to other disciplines.
+The student of philosophy develops skills in clarifying concepts, analyzing arguments, and assessing positions.
+The understanding and skills gained through the study of philosophy are valuable to all individuals and are highly prized by every profession, including law, medicine, government, and business.
+For those primarily interested in political philosophy, an interdisciplinary Philosophy/Political Thought major is available (see page 215).